Eldeston/Eldeston/README.md

 </a>

 # Projects
-I am currently working on my own project Super Duper Vanilla, a shader pack for Minecraft Java that runs on a shader loader Iris on Fabric.
+I am the developer of Super Duper Vanilla shaders that runs on the Iris mod for Minecraft Java.
+I have worked on this project for 3 years.
+This project recently reached a milestone of 3 million downloads on Curseforge and 1 million downloads on Modrinth.

 <a href="https://github.com/Eldeston/Super-Duper-Vanilla">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api/pin?username=Eldeston&repo=super-duper-vanilla&show_owner=true&theme=transparent"/>